The Lavinda Lab · Chemistry-Aware AI Validation

 Olga Lavinda, PhD · Principal Investigator

-Clinical Assistant Professor of Chemistry · Stern College for Women, Yeshiva University
+Assistant Professor of Chemistry · Stern College for Women, Yeshiva University

 Katz School of Science and Health · NIH NRSA-trained (NYU Langone)